spedas/pyspedas/docs/source/dev_pycharm.rst

 If any package dependencies failed to install cleanly with 'pdm sync', you may need to install them with conda instead.
 This is rare on Linux or Windows, but may happen on Mac, depending on what MacOS and Python versions you're using.
-For any packages that failed to install, try installing them with conda instead:
+For any packages that failed to install (for this example, let's say it was netcdf4), try installing them with conda instead:

 .. code-block:: bash